Westbury, Shropshire: 18th and 19th centuries

-In 1831 the dominating occupation was working in agriculture and farming.
-There were no manufacturing jobs in 1831.
-In 2001 there were 80, which decreased to 52 in 2011.
+In 1831, the dominating occupation was working in agriculture and farming.
+There were no manufacturing jobs in 1831; in 2001 there were 80, which decreased to 52 in 2011.
 Several coal and lead mines were being worked near Shrewsbury and Westbury at the former time.
 Many collieries were closed by 1921, with the last closing in 1941.

-Railways
+Amenities

+The village has a Marstons pub called The Lion, a medical practice surgery and a cemetery on Hinwood Road.

+St Mary's Church of England-aided primary school closed in 2017, merging in a federation with Worthen and Hope into the Long Mountain School at Worthen.

+Transport

+Westbury is situated on the B4386 road which links Shrewsbury and Montgomery.

-Previously served by Westbury station on the Cambrian Line.
-The station closed in 1960.
+The village was served by Westbury station on the Cambrian Line between 1862 and 1960.
+The line remains operational.